fajr-lilypad/seashell-speaker/README.md

 ## Firmware

+Unlike my previous audio projects, instead of using a micro sd card storing songs played by a df player, I used

 ## Notes and Acknowledgements
 - Thank you to *hackclub* and the *fallout* team for this oppurtunity and for making this project possible!